andy51002000/login-with-amazon/README.md

 This is in its very early stages and should not be used yet.
 I'm still basically just pushing a package that I use for myself while trying to merge features over to it

+And if you're mad about all of the dependencies... blame bhttp...